 As previously stated, Lists and Arrays are similar in Python.
 The main distinction between the two is that arrays can only contain items of the same data type, whereas lists can contain items of different data types.

 Because Python does not support traditional Arrays, we can use lists to represent the same thing and try to reverse them.
-Let’s take a look at the various approaches we can take to complete this task.

 1. Using List Slicing to Reverse an Array in Python